tangrammer/cryogen-blog/resources/templates/md/posts/15-12-2014-milesian-aop.md

  :toc true}

 [milesian/aop](https://github.com/milesian/aop) clojure library lets you wrap your stuartsierra components in the same way as AOP does.
+It includes system customization actions and component matchers.

 If you aren't familiar with Aspect Oriented Programming [AOP](http://en.wikipedia.org/wiki/Aspect-oriented_programming) it's a programming paradigme that aims to increase modularity by allowing the separation of cross-cutting concerns.
 In other practical words/examples with AOP you can plug or unplug transversal functionality (also called aspects or concerns) to your existent code without changing it.
 Examples of cross-cutting concerns can be: applying security, logging and throwing events.